ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

   * Push nodes now have their supporting values set to idle if no value is yet known
   * Pull nodes are now auto-refreshed every 6 hours and on wakeup
 * Including secure devices now fails if the device takes too long to respond (as required by the specifications)

-### 1.7.1 (2020-09-29)
-* Added two options to increase the driver timeouts and/or send attempts.
-This should allow increasing the network stability at the cost of decreased responsiveness.
-* Added support for `User Code CC V2`
-* Fix: Nodes are no longer marked as dead or asleep if they acknowledge a message but don't respond to it

 ## License